cgibsonmm/finding-solutions/README.md

 ## Objectives
 * Determine the steps needed to be able to find information efficiently
-* <b>Google Tips and Tricks</b> to find new topics, code samples, error handling and more
+* <b>Google Tips and Tricks</b> to find new topics, code samples, scan search results, error handling and more

 ## STEP 1: Check lessons and previous assignments